jindrichmynarz/dissertation/parts/sparql.md

 <!-- Universality -->

-The general design of SPARQL makes it into a universal tool for working with RDF.
+The design of SPARQL makes it into a universal tool for working with RDF.
-Thanks it its expressivity and declarative description it can be used for many different tasks.
+Thanks to its expressivity and declarative formulation it can be used for many varied tasks.
-For example, we also adopted it as our primary tool for data preparation, as described in [@sec:data-preparation].
+For example, besides matchmaking we also adopted it as our primary tool for data preparation, as described in [@sec:data-preparation].

 <!-- Standardization -->

 Since SPARQL is a standard [@Harris2013], most RDF stores support it.
-Setup of the SPARQL-based matchmaker thus requires only loading data into an RDF store.
+The setup of the SPARQL-based matchmaker thus requires only loading data into an RDF store.
 Since the matchmaker is limited to the standard SPARQL without proprietary addons or extension functions, it is portable across RDF stores compliant with the SPARQL specifications.
 Consequently, it is not tied to any single RDF store vendor.